Dark Chocolate Brownies

 Overbaking - Chocolate is easy to overbake, and it can completely ruin it.
 When I have overbaked them even slightly they quickly lost their flavor and tasted like a mediocre brownie.

-Adding ingredients too early - When preparing the batter follow the instructions exactly.
-Adding the eggs when the mixture is too hot can cook them too much.
+Adding ingredients too early - When preparing the batter, follow the instructions exactly.
+Adding the eggs when the mixture is too hot can cook them too early.
 Adding the flour too early will produce a denser brownie, and adding the chocolate chips too early will melt them.

 Substituting - I was short on unsweetened chocolate once and used the recipe on the cocoa box (a mixture of cocoa and oil) to substitute in.
 They were awful.
 I have also made them with salted butter and they just weren't the same.